Article

 Internal appraisal and project management

-It’s not uncommon for agencies to over promise during a pitch process and worry about delivery later on.
-But if your team is already stretched too thin this will only harm you, as you fail to deliver the project or deliver a substandard result.
+It’s not uncommon for agencies to overpromise during a pitch and worry about delivery later on.
+But if your team is already stretched too thin, it's likely you will fail to deliver the project, or end up delivering a substandard result.

 Your whole team, from developers and designers to salespeople, should be consulted during this appraisal.
 This will enable you to check the resources, skills, and expertise needed against what you have available.

-If you don’t have enough in-house, it’s time to bring in some external help.
+If you don’t have enough in-house, consider bringing in some external help.

 Accountability